The coronavirus pandemic has dramatically changed ways of working for employees all over the world.

 Business leaders and CEOs may have been hesitant about instigating a full-blown remote working programme, but the global working from home experiment has not only reassured them that it isn’t a development to be feared, but put pressure on them to meet this new expectation.
 While many employees will be looking forward to getting back into the office and away from having to juggle conference calls with home schooling, the chance to work as part of a more fluid and variable workforce will still be desirable.

 True Occupancy smart building technology makes this an achievable goal for organisations from all sectors.
-Want to find out more about how we can help you to reduce and optimise the workplace?
+Find out more about how we can help you to reduce and optimise the workplace with occupancy sensors here.